Crypte1/nfo-slideshow/README.md

-# nfoslide.sh
+# nfo-slideshow.sh

 A secure, terminal-based slideshow of random NFO and ANSI art from the [16colo.rs](https://16colo.rs) artpack archive.

-`nfoslide.sh` roams decades of ANSI/ASCII art, fetching and rendering pieces directly in your terminal without ever writing to disk.
+`nfo-slideshow.sh` roams decades of ANSI/ASCII art, fetching and rendering pieces directly in your terminal without ever writing to disk.

 ## ✨ Features